-For the financial performance goals in 2015, the SET Incentive Plan included three equally-weighted factors: normalized organic revenue growth, operating profit, and earnings per share, as depicted below:
+For the financial performance goals in 2016, the SET Incentive Plan included three equally-weighted factors: organic revenue growth, operating profit, and earnings per share, as depicted below:

-Each of the three Company financial performance metrics that comprise the financial performance factor is subject to a rating calculated on a sliding scale, ranging from 50% to 180%, using the approved budget goal for the applicable factor as 100% of target payout.

-The Company's performance versus adjusted budget with respect to each financial metric selected by the Compensation Committee for the SET Incentive Plan for 2015, and the resulting calculation of the financial performance factor, is illustrated in the table below:
+Each of the three Company financial performance metrics that comprise the financial performance factor is subject to a rating calculated on a sliding scale, ranging from 50% to 180% (with no payout below threshold performance), using the approved budget goal for the applicable factor as 100% of target payout.
+The Company's performance versus the approved budget goal with respect to each financial metric selected by the Compensation Committee for the SET Incentive Plan for 2016, and the resulting calculation of the financial performance factor, is illustrated in the table below:

-2015 Actual 2015 Adjusted Budget (1) Variance to Adjusted Budget Payout Rating (2) Weighting Weighted Average Percentage Normalized Organic Revenue Growth (3) 11.3% 13.5% ( 2.2%) 69.2% 33% 22.8% Operating Profit \$299.9 \$306.1 (\$6.2) 84.5% 33% 27.9% Earnings per Share (Diluted) \$ 2.05 \$ 2.08 (\$0.03) 88.7% 33% 29.3% 2015 Financial Performance Factor (%) 80.0%
+2016 Actual 2016 Approved Budget Goal (1) Variance to Approved Budget Goal Payout Rating (2) Weighting Weighted Average Percentage Organic Revenue Growth (3) 11.4% 8.2% 3.2% 161.3% 33% 53.2% Operating Profit (\$ in millions) \$350.2 \$310.4 \$39.8 180% 33% 59.4% Earnings per Share (Diluted) \$ 2.44 \$ 2.16 \$0.28 180% 33% 59.4% 2016 Financial Performance Factor (%) 172.0%

-(1) In evaluating financial performance, the Compensation Committee reviewed the 2015 budget as adjusted to eliminate the effects of changes in foreign currency exchange rates during 2015, as compared to the rates assumed in the budget, as adjusted for the impact of acquisitions, a non-recurring impairment charge and certain restructuring costs which were not assumed in the budget.
+(1) In evaluating financial performance, the Compensation Committee reviewed the 2016 budget as adjusted to eliminate the effects of changes in foreign currency exchange rates during 2016, as compared to the rates assumed in the budget, as well as the impact of the permanent extension of the federal research and development tax credit.